 Services from J. Salisbury Tree Surgery include:

 From shrubs and small features hedges to the largest conifers, we can cut, trim and shape any species of any size.
-Our team performs hedge cutting to the exact instructions of customers from the Burgess Hill, Haywards Heath, West Sussex, East Sussex, Surrey and Kent areas to produce results that transform garden space and make homes much more pleasant in appearance.
+Our team performs hedge cutting to the exact instructions of customers from the Burgess Hill, Crawley, Haywards Heath, West Sussex, East Sussex, Surrey and Kent areas to produce results that transform garden space and make homes much more pleasant in appearance.

 Established hedges need regular cutting and trimming to maintain a dense and compact foliage.
 An informal hedge needs less care than a formal hedge and our tree surgeons always advise accordingly on what the species at your property need.